thebitmonk/send_post_api/docs/AccountippoolApi.md

-Get All AccountIPPools without fetching IPs, TPSPs and other pools <br>
+Get All AccountIPPools without fetching IPs, TPSPs and other pools

 ### Example
 ```javascript